 Applications are due no later than April 30, 2024 at 11:59 PM.
 Applications received by the U.S. Embassy after the closing date will not be considered.

 E. APPLICATION REVIEW INFORMATION

-Each application will be evaluated and rated on the basis of the evaluation criteria outlined below:
+Each application will be evaluated and rated based on the evaluation criteria outlined below: